-Open up the lowest faucets on your property.
+3. Open up the lowest faucets on your property

 This is most likely an outside spigot or in the basement.
 After removing any hoses, drain these faucets first, and keep them open until you have drained the rest of your system.
 After everything is drained, give your exterior spigot an extra layer of protection with a hose bib cover.

-Pour environmentally safe, biodegradable antifreeze in each of the drains.
+5. Pour environmentally safe, biodegradable antifreeze into each of the drains

 So that people don’t inadvertently use them, tape the toilets shut and post signs on each winterized item.
 Your signs should say something like “CAUTION – WINTERIZED – DO NOT USE.”
 Also, post signs over the thermostats so that prospective buyers or renters do not mess with them and cause you to have an unexpectedly high energy bill!